In Memory

 Hope my printing is easier to read than my writing.
 Do Take Care now. - Frances.

-"In an email from Lynn-March 3'05...I regret to have to inform you that Mom -Frances Jacobson- passed away yesterday, March 2, 2005.
+"In an email from the family in March 3'05...I regret to have to inform you that Mom -Frances Jacobson- passed away yesterday, March 2, 2005.
 She had been ill and in hospital since Jan.
 29. We had decided on Palliative Care and she slipped away comfortably in her sleep in the afternoon."

 HG & EC DaymanF/O HG Dayman